Program Design

 3. Shift EV charging load to off-peak times

-While the first two options would be costly and demand higher rates from customers, the third option can easily be accomplished if utilities adopted a proper distributed energy management system.
+While the first two options are costly and demand higher rates from customers, the third option is easily accomplishable through EV managed charging.
 According to the National Resources Defense Council, if just 30% of EV charging shifted to off-peak times, then only 15% of the feeders in the San Francisco Bay area would need to be upgraded (reducing the number of affected feeders by a factor of four).
 This would result in savings for both the customer and the utility all while improving grid reliability.

 Smart home technologies are playing a huge role in customer energy management, and the market is on the rise.
 According to a report from Transparency Market Research, the global smart thermostat market is estimated to reach a value of $8.7 Billion by 2026 from $1.2 Billion in 2017, expanding at a CAGR of 23.7% during the forecast period.
 Last year, Amazon and other investors contributed a combined $155 million to two Alexa-enabled smart thermostat startups, ecobee, and Tado.